CassandraGoose/ideabox-functional-ish/README.md

 Looking through your code, [where] were you able to:
 - Make use of Pure Functions?
   - I didn't use pure functions in some of my `thoughtsData.js` function, but I would like to refactor that...
 I just ran out of time with Covid.
-I think this would be important for a FP project and this is really the perfect spot to practice it.
+I'm not sure it's possible for a couple of these....

   - Most of my functions in `thoughtsDOM.js` are not pure because they're updating the DOM.